inkling/Subliminal/CONTRIBUTING.md

 * If you need `UIAutomation` to test your changes (i.e. if you modified `SLElement`), add integration tests to the "Subliminal Integration Tests -> Tests" group.
-See `SLIntegrationTests.h` for further instructions.
+See `SLIntegrationTest.h` for further instructions.

 	* Protip: install the "Subliminal integration test class" file template to make writing Subliminal integration tests easier.
 To do so,